 We are pleased to be taking the next step forward in a project which will be integral in shaping the future of the city and promoting sustainable transport.
 We have an established relationship with Translink and we will continue our collaborative working approach.

 Construction on the new facility to take around 4 years to complete.
 During this time over 500 jobs will be created, and the scheme overall will be a major boost to the construction and engineering sector in Northern Ireland.
-Social value will play a significant role during the construction of the Belfast Transport Hub and we will be engaging closely with community groups, charities and schools to create local employment, training and apprenticeship opportunities to deliver a positive lasting impact.
+Social value will play a significant role during the construction of the Belfast Grand Central Station and we will be engaging closely with community groups, charities and schools to create local employment, training and apprenticeship opportunities to deliver a positive lasting impact.
 We are looking forward to playing our part in bringing a fully inclusive and impressive facility to life.

 The JV has a successful history of working together on important infrastructure projects and is currently delivering Edinburgh Trams to Newhaven for the City of Edinburgh Council as SFN.
 Trams to Newhaven will add 4.69 kilometres / 2.91 miles of track in both directions, connecting Leith and Newhaven to the current end of the Edinburgh tram line at York Place with 8 new stops.
 This will offer residents access to high capacity light rail which will sit alongside the existing bus service as well as improved cycling and walking infrastructure along the route.
 Construction commenced in November 2019 with trams timetabled to take their first passengers to and from Newhaven in Spring 2023.